 Middle School Students Have the Potential to Imagine Their Futures

-At this stage in life, students are full of energy, but also full of raw imagination and real ideas.
+At this stage in life, students are full of energy, raw imagination, and real ideas.
 Middle school students have the potential to dream of the next big invention or hit song.
 They don’t get caught up in practical details, or let life obstacles cloud their vision.
-To them, the possibilities are endless — and this fearless growth mindset allows creativity to flourish.
+To them, the possibilities are endless—and this fearless growth mindset allows creativity to flourish.
 At this age, students begin to put their imagination to use in real ways, envisioning their futures with more clarity, recognizing their strengths, and expressing interest in things they enjoy doing.
-At the tipping point of young adulthood, with a perfect blend of curiosity and creativity — middle schoolers are basically bursting with entrepreneurial potential.
+At the tipping point of young adulthood, with a perfect blend of curiosity and creativity — middle schoolers are bursting with entrepreneurial potential.

 Middle Schoolers Are Creative

 Students in the middle grades are creative; there’s no question about that.
 Students involved in music, art, coding, or language studies tend to have a keen sense of their creative ability.
 Coding involves critical thinking to answer difficult questions that have never been answered before.
 Music fosters an ability to translate feeling into sound.

 Beyond acquiring knowledge and mastering concrete skills, entrepreneurship requires innovative thinkers to apply their learning in new ways to new challenges—challenges they care about.
 As educators, we have the chance to fan the flame of creativity, and nurture it.

 Do you remember when you were in middle school?
 Were you afraid of anything?
 Outside of getting in trouble in the classroom, most of us were willing to pursue new paths, question why things are the way they are, or even wonder if things could be done better.
 This willingness to face the fear of the unknown and take risks is at the heart of the entrepreneurial mindset.
 Imagine where our students might go if we not only encouraged them to be brave in their learning but also showed them how to take risks effectively.